Front Range Fed

 This delicious chicken recipe is made all in one pot, making it an easy dinner to prepare on a weeknight.
 Here's how to make it.

 1. Cook the chicken.
-Start by cutting your chicken pieces up into bite-sized pieces and placing them in a bowl.
+Start by cutting your chicken pieces into bite-sized pieces and placing them in a bowl.
 Add some flour and shake the chicken until the pieces are coated.
 This will give the chicken a delicious breading.
 Cook the chicken in the pot until golden brown, then transfer to a plate.
-(Optional - at this point you may have a bit of chicken sticking to the bottom of the pan.
+(Optional - at this point, you may have a bit of chicken sticking to the bottom of the pan.
 You can use a splash of dry white wine to deglaze the pan, but don't worry too much about it - most of it will easily come off once you add the chicken broth.)

 chicken pieces dusted with flour in bowl.